"WHAT IS THE CHURCH OF CHRIST?"

 -- While we can't divide the universal church, we can be

-responsible for dividing local churches!
+responsible for dividing local churches! - Death does affect membership

 - When we die, our membership in a local congregation ends